-Data in this report includes all transports to the 17 hospitals monitored by REMSA in the respective month relative to the date and time the incident originates (eTimes.03--Dispatch Notified Date/Time).
-For example, if an incident originates on June 30, and the patient is subsequently transferred to the care of an emergency department on July 1, that incident will be included in the month of June.
+Data in this report includes all transports to the 17 hospitals monitored by REMSA in the respective week relative to the date and time the incident originates (eTimes.03--Dispatch Notified Date/Time).
+For example, if an incident originates on day-7 of the current reporting week, and the patient is subsequently transferred to the care of an emergency department after midnight falling on day-1 of the subsequent week, that incident will be included in the current reporting week.